daniel08311/take-home-challenges/readme.md

 # Problem 2 - Finding Next Greater Element
 * I'll try my best to explain my thoughts.
-* We can have a more In-depth discussion during the interview.
 * The key points are:
-    * We search backwards since we want to find the *smallest* next element, going backwards makes sure that the solution we found are at the smallest possible digit.
+    * Search backwards since we want to find the *smallest* next element, going backwards makes sure that the solution we found are at the smallest possible digit.
     * For a number which is in descending order, e.g 98765, we cannot find a next greater element.
     * We have to find the point at which a number breaks the descending trend.
     * Take 498765 for example, we can see that at the point 4, the descending trend stops.